assimbly/gateway/README.md

 **Assimbly** is a message gateway.

-The gateway acts as a link between endpoints, allow them to share information and bypass certain protocols.
-The purpose of Assimbly is to configure and manage these endpoints with the help of a webgui.
+The gateway acts as a link between steps, allow them to share information and bypass certain protocols.
+The purpose of Assimbly is to configure and manage these steps with the help of a webgui.

 On the background [Apache Camel](https://github.com/apache/camel) does the actual work.
 Assimbly can connect many [Camel components](https://camel.apache.org/components/latest/index.html).